shenlei149/reading/docs/english/NCE-Key-Structures.md

   * Instead of saying: He instructs the bank to debit his account only in respect of cheques *which have been drawn* by himself.
   * He instructs the bank to debit this account only in respect of cheques *drawn* by himself.

+### 0413
+* Note the order of the words in italics:
+  * The geologist needs to know *what rocks the drill has reached*.
+* Note the word in this sentence:
+  * We want *it* to stay down the hole.